 Pursuant to HMCA's management agreements with its clients, HMCA provides comprehensive non-medical management and administrative services, including billing and collection of accounts, payroll and accounts payable processing, office facilities, supplies and utilities.
 Under the management agreements, HMCA also provides service for the Fonar Upright® MRI scanners through Fonar.
-In total, as of September 5, 2018, 22 of our clients had management agreements with HMCA.
+In total, as of September 5, 2019, 22 of our clients had management agreements with HMCA.
 Four sites in Florida are owned and operated directly by HMCA subsidiaries.

 The fees charged under the management agreements are flat fees charged on a monthly basis.
-These fees ranged from \$66,000 to \$439,000 per month in fiscal 2018.
+These fees ranged from \$54,000 to \$481,000 per month in fiscal 2019.

 Dr. Raymond Damadian, the Chairman of the Board and principal stockholder of the Company, owns three of the imaging facilities in Florida managed by HMCA.
-The facilities owned by Dr. Damadian in Florida pay HMCA flat rate monthly fees ranging from \$187,936 to \$322,636 per month.
+The facilities owned by Dr. Damadian in Florida paid HMCA flat rate monthly fees ranging from \$222,200 to \$322,636 per month during fiscal 2019.
 These fees are renegotiable on an annual basis.

-During the fiscal years ended June 30, 2018, June 30, 2017 and June 30, 2016, the net revenues received by HMCA from the imaging facilities owned by Dr. Damadian were approximately \$9.0 million, \$8.2 million and \$7.5 million respectively.
+During the fiscal years ended June 30, 2019, June 30, 2018 and June 30, 2017, the net revenues received by HMCA from the imaging facilities owned by Dr. Damadian were approximately \$9.4 million, \$9.0 million and \$8.2 million respectively.